symfony/symfony-docs/messenger/message-recorder.rst

 - If using the ``DoctrineTransactionMiddleware`` and a dispatched message throws an exception, then any database transactions in the original handler will be rolled back.
-- If the message is dispatched to a different bus, then the dispatched message can still be handled even if the original handler encounters an exception.
+- If the message is dispatched to a different bus, then dispatched message will be handled even if the current handler throws an exception.

 An Example ``RegisterUser`` Process
 -----------------------------------